 The good news for construction workers with addictions is that they’re not alone.
-There are many treatment centers that can help.
+Many treatment centers can help.

 How Treatment Can Help

 Addiction isn’t a death sentence, although it can feel that way.
 The truth is that treatment has been proven to help patients overcome addiction.
-Addiction is a mental health disease with physical, mental and emotional symptoms.
-While it isn’t curable, you can certainly manage it after treatment.
+Addiction is a mental health disease with physical, mental, and emotional symptoms.

 A medically supervised detox keeps the patient stable and comfortable while the body goes through withdrawals.
-Behavioral therapy, such as cognitive-behavioral therapy, family therapy, group therapy, and individual therapy is an effective treatment for addiction.
+Behavioral therapy, such as cognitive-behavioral therapy, family therapy, group therapy, and individual therapy, is an effective addiction treatment.

 Treatment centers are committed to evidence-based treatment for construction workers.
 Construction workers and substance abuse have a unique relationship.
 They understand the distinctive needs of a person in this dangerous profession.
 Most construction workers who come into a treatment center to get help feel that their jobs depend on their ability to use illicit substances.

 They provide confidential services, as well as help with the Family Medical Leave Act process.
+Construction workers may be able to attend rehab while keeping their job.
 They also offer more than detox and evidence-based treatment.
 Services include a variety of alternative therapies, aftercare, outpatient treatment, 12-step meetings, and more.